Sermon preached at St. Augustine’s Episcopal Church, Wilmette, IL

 Those who have embarked on the journey into the kingdom of God will verify that what they have received and what lays ahead is greater than what they left behind.
 We may continue to love our home of origin.
 A couple of weeks ago my siblings and I all got together after more than two years and rehearsed our memories.
 Interestingly our memories about home differed.
 But we can’t go home again because a new home awaits us.
 And we have found waystations on our journey to that eternal home that we have also loved and supported – the parish churches, for example, in which we have enjoyed worship and fellowship.
 But now we are in this parish with its worship and people and missions, and we are called on to support to St. Augustine’s.

 The historical story of the Franciscans is a reminder that we continue to accumulate.
 The Franciscans gave away their silks and satins but kept their broadcloth and sackcloth.
 They sold their manor houses but kept their huts.
 They stopped eating beef and pork but ate bread and fish.
 So even resolving to give away possessions has its limitations.
 We can’t give away everything no matter how hard we try.
 The radical call to follow Jesus must still and always be heard so they we don’t get bogged down in what we accumulate along life’s way.
 But so also must we hear Jesus’ word that what is impossible for us is possible for God.
 We are justified by grace through faith.
 We don’t need to earn what God has promised us.
-We just need to get rid of what weighs us down now so that we can take possession of it.
+We just need to get rid of what weighs us down now so that we can take possession of what is promised.
 Amen.

 Pastor Frank C. Senn, STS